 The Oral-B App

-I didn’t think the app would have much affect on me, but it did.
+I didn’t think the app would have much effect on me, but it did.
 I was motivated to get a perfect score and to check in twice a day to keep my graph looking good.
 It wasn’t nearly as hokey as I thought it would be — it was really well designed, easy to use, bug-free, and even delightful.
 I liked the friendly reminders and all the positive reinforcement it gave me.

-A lot of us find brushing and flossing to be a chore, and that’s when you have to start tapping into the science of habit formation to figure out ways to trick, distract, and reward yourself until these things become habit.
+A lot of us find brushing and flossing to be a chore, and that’s when you have to start tapping into the science of habit formation to figure out ways to trick, distract, and reward yourself until these things become a habit.